 R.A.
-Harrison Family Cellars is run by Roger Harrison who enjoyed 32 years at Beringer Winery working on their Nightingale Wine Project before leaving in 2014 to concentrate on his own wines.
-He was trained on making Botrysized wines (noble rot) by the husband wife team of Myron and Alice Nightingale when they were at Beringer.
+Harrison Family Cellars (not to be confused with another Napa Valley based winery William Harrison) is run by Roger Allen Harrison who spent 32 years at Beringer Winery working on their Nightingale wine project before leaving in 2014 to concentrate on his own wines.
+He was trained on making botrysized wines (noble rot) by the husband wife team of Myron and Alice Nightingale when they were at Beringer.

 Subsequently we tried 2008 and 2009 vintages of the Nobility.
 The 2009 vintage was harvested at a higher sugar level.
 Both vintages are rich examples of this type of wine – to be savored slowly enjoying the complexities of flavor across the palate.
 These wines will only get better as they age.

-Roger did not make a 2012 vintage of the Nobility – as the fruit was not yet ready to pick at the end of November and then 11 days of rains came which caused the fruit to swell up with water, the sugar dropped and a mold developed that is not conducive for making this type of wine.
+Roger did not make a 2012 vintage of the Nobility – as the fruit was not yet ready to pick at the end of November and then 11 days of rains came which caused the fruit to swell up with water, the sugar dropped, and a mold developed that is not conducive for making this type of wine.

 Based on Roger’s work at Beringer with their late harvest wines, it can be theorized that his own wines will age extremely well and he already has the track record with R.A.
 Harrison to prove this.
 Note that the older vintages usually gain in color turning more amber and picking up nutty flavors including caramel and crème Brule.